healthcare

 Multi-model verification

-For critical healthcare applications, a dual-model verification approach catches nearly all errors:
+For critical healthcare applications, a dual-model verification approach significantly reduces extraction errors:

 1. Primary extraction with the highest-accuracy model